 The weather in Jamaica

-When is the hurricane season in Jamaica?
+When is hurricane season in Jamaica?

 Like most Caribbean islands, Jamaica has a hurricane season that officially starts on June 1st and lasts through November 30th.
-Don’t be alarmed though; even if you choose to visit at this time (and there are some great deals to be had) the chances of a hurricane hitting Jamaica during your visit are very slim.
+Don’t be alarmed even if you choose to visit at this time; the chances of a hurricane hitting Jamaica during your visit are very slim.
 In fact, hurricane season can be one of the best times to visit Jamaica, especially in June, July and November.
 During these months, you will quite often see good weather without any storms.

 We also recommend checking for weather updates from the USA’s National Hurricane Center before you go.

 January is one of the coolest months in Jamaica, but it’s also one of the most popular times to visit.
 Rainfall levels are low and the island stays warm throughout the month.
 Average daytime temperatures are in the mid to high 70s (around 25c).
 There are around 9 hours of sunshine per day and humidity is of little concern as conditions tend to stay airy and pleasant.
 The sea is warm too, so you can enjoy water-based activities like swimming and snorkeling.

 Note that while the days may be long and warm in January, it can become chilly at night, especially in the mountains.